-In 2017, NQF convened a multistakeholder expert Committee to develop a conceptual framework for measuring diagnostic quality and safety, and to identify priorities for future measure development.
-The 2017 Measurement Framework included three domains: Diagnostic Process and Outcomes, Patients, Families and Caregivers, and Organization and Policy Opportunities.
-To further advance patient safety and reduce diagnostic error, NQF convened a new multistakeholder Committee in 2019 to build on the previous Committee's work.
+In 2017, NQF convened a multistakeholder expert Committee to develop a conceptual framework for measuring diagnostic quality and safety and to identify priorities for future measure development.
+The 2017 Measurement Framework included three domains: Patients, Families, and Caregivers; Diagnostic Process and Outcomes; and Organization and Policy Opportunities.
+To further advance patient safety and reduce diagnostic error, NQF convened a new multistakeholder Committee in 2019 to build on the previous Committee's work and develop this report.

 With guidance from the Committee, NQF conducted an environmental scan to refine the Diagnostic Process and Outcomes domain of the 2017 Diagnostic Quality and Safety Measurement Framework.
-The environmental scan reaffirmed the findings of the 2017 Measurement Framework, and based on a review of new literature published since the work of the former Committee concluded, the Measurement Framework did not require updates nor modifications to the subdomains.
+The environmental scan reaffirmed the findings of the 2017 Measurement Framework and, based on a review of new literature published since the work of the former Committee concluded, the Measurement Framework did not require updates nor modifications to the subdomains.

-Over a series of eight web meetings, this Committee designed four Use Cases to support the practical application of the Diagnostic Process and Outcomes domain of the 2017 Measurement Framework.
-The Use Cases were developed by the Committee as an opportunity to identify comprehensive resolutions to specific types of diagnostic errors.
-The Use Cases detail how wide-ranging stakeholders, including, but not limited to clinicians, administrators, patients, payers, professional societies, measure developers, and EHR vendors can take actionable steps to reduce and overcome common types of diagnostic errors.
-The Use Case topics selected - including missed subtleties, communication failures, information overload, and dismissed patients - reflect high priority problems and examples of diagnostic error that cause patient harm.
-Each Use Case describes the type of diagnostic error, its causal factors, key stakeholders who can help overcome and prevent the error, and global and granular solutions to the error.
-Use Cases also include snapshots of case exemplars to demonstrate how the specific solutions can be implemented in practice, offering an opportunity for readers to identify how to best prevent and overcome specific diagnostic errors in their own organization and practice.
+Over a series of eight web meetings, this Committee designed four use cases to support the practical application of the Diagnostic Process and Outcomes domain of the 2017 Measurement Framework.
+The use cases were developed by the Committee as an opportunity to identify comprehensive resolutions to specific types of diagnostic errors.
+The use cases detail how wide-ranging stakeholders, including, but not limited to, clinicians, administrators, patients, payers, professional societies, measure developers, and EHR vendors can take actionable steps to reduce and overcome common types of diagnostic errors.
+The four use case topics selected-including missed subtle clinical findings (Use Case 1), communication failures (Use Case 2), information overload (Use Case 3), and dismissed patients (Use Case 4)-reflect high priority problems and examples of diagnostic error that cause patient harm.
+Each use case describes the type of diagnostic error, its causal factors, key stakeholders who can help overcome and prevent the error, and global and granular solutions to the error.
+The solutions within the use cases reflect opportunities for stakeholders to reduce diagnostic error in the subdomains of the Diagnostic Process and Outcomes domain of the 2017 Measurement Framework, allowing for stakeholders to drive improvement in multiple areas-including, Information Gathering and Documentation, Information Integration, Information Interpretation, Diagnostic Efficiency, Diagnostic Accuracy, and Follow-up.
+Use cases also include snapshots of case exemplars to demonstrate how the specific solutions can be implemented in practice, offering an opportunity for readers to identify how to best prevent and overcome specific diagnostic errors in their own organization and practice.
 The case exemplars range across settings and populations, and readers can identify which case exemplar resonates most given their own unique circumstances and contexts.
+Each use case concludes with a description of the impact of the identified solutions on patient safety, as well as a section on measurement considerations.
+The measurement considerations highlighted include possible measurement approaches and measure concepts.